ryleeez/bd-inheritance-polymorphism-1-visualizing-visitor-logs/README.md

 when you work on your project's diagrams!

-When you have implemented your three new classes and updated the `VisitFactory`, run the rde workflow or the `com.amazon.ata.inheritance.VisitVisualizerTest` from IntelliJ.
+When you have implemented your three new classes and updated the `VisitFactory`, run the `com.amazon.ata.inheritance.VisitVisualizerTest` from IntelliJ.
 A friendly picture should be output!

 **You have completed this pre-work when:**
 * You have implemented the 3 visit classes